- Pro bono project

-Local cities and villages have a hard time to help newcomers in Flanders.
-There are more and more newcomers, and employees of local municipalities face many language and cultural barriers.
+Local cities and villages struggle with onboarding newcomers in Flanders.
+There are more newcomers to the region, and employees of local municipalities face many language and cultural barriers.

 The first week, I embedded myself to understand the organization.

-During the mapping session we found many areas to improve.
+During the design sprint, we found many areas to improve:

-The team decided that in order to support the rapid growth, PIN was in need of smoother internal communication tools.
+The team decided that in order to support the rapid growth, the most pressing issue for PIN was to smoothen internal communication tools.

 Solution one: internal communication upgrade